High Ferroelectricity: First Method for Production of Bulk SnTiO3

 Ref.-Nr.: 1201-5559-BC

-Fig. 1: Illustration of the crystal structure of SnTiO3.
+Figure 1: Illustration of the crystal structure of SnTiO3.
 The newly developed method according to the invention allows for the large-scale preparation of this bulk material.
-It is favorable for various applications, especially due to its ferroelectric properties.
+It is favorable for various applications, especially due to its ferroelectric properties (Diehl, et al., 2018).

 Advantages